-Our Experience at Bawah Private Island, Indonesia
+Our experience at Bawah Private Island, Indonesia

 Bawah is the first of its kind in Indonesia’s Anambas archipelago.
 I imagine the owner, stepping off his yacht onto the uninhabited island in 2008, having a similar experience to Sir Richard Branson arriving on Necker Island for the first time and envisioning all that it could become.

-Who actually discovered the Anambas Islands is unknown, but the fact that no one has really heard of this area before is not surprising when you consider that the Islands were never a stop on the trade route between China and Singapore.
+Who actually discovered the Anambas Islands is unknown, but the fact that no one has really heard of this area before is not surprising when you consider that the isles were never a stop on the trade route between China and Singapore.
 A chart exists, made by John Horsburgh, a Scottish hydrographer in charge of printing maps for the East India Company.
-Horsburgh is reported to have written: “the inhabitants of the these islands were very dangerous and were on the lookout for any opportunity to attack strangers that came by.”
+Horsburgh is reported to have written: “The inhabitants of the these islands were very dangerous and were on the lookout for any opportunity to attack strangers that came by.”
 Given that Singapore was only founded by Raffles in 1819, they could be forgiven for not concerning themselves with islanders who only had hostile intentions.

 The owners of Bawah have nobly gone further than most to ensure Bawah is environmentally conscious, often at great expense.
 Bawah’s water, for example, is purified by an advanced system designed by Scandinavian company, Nordaq FRESH, which removes impurities and unwanted flavours, while retaining natural salts and minerals for a neutral, balanced and rounded taste.
-Plastic free water that tastes amazing.
+Plastic-free water that tastes amazing.
 Bravo Bawah!

 Do you see